 What are the two investing strategies that you should be looking into?

 1. Mutual Funds

 A mutual fund is a type of investment vehicle wherein funds are collected from numerous investors and are managed and invested by money managers into different securities including bonds and stocks.
 The portfolio of the mutual fund would be structured according to the investment objectives of those who contributed to the fund.
 One advantage of going with mutual funds is that even though you only have a small amount of capital to invest, you can still gain access to the diversified portfolios which would otherwise be difficult for you to buy into if not for the mutual fund.
-Of course, it’s crucial that you pick out high-quality fund providers.
+Of course, you must pick out high-quality fund providers.

 2. Buying and Holding Stocks

 If you want to have a more hands-on approach to investing, then why not try Warren Buffet’s way of doing things.
-Stock picking may give you are a more psychological satisfaction of purchasing a stock that increases in value, but if you purchase stocks of reputable companies and then hold on to your purchase for years, you’ll have a more valuable asset on your hands in the form of your portfolio.
-You may add Nick Scali on twitter when he mentioned that when your stocks start gaining dividends, you’ll can reinvest that amount and see the number of your stocks grow.
+Stock picking may give you a more psychological satisfaction of purchasing a stock that increases in value, but if you purchase stocks of reputable companies and then hold on to your purchase for years, you’ll have a more valuable asset on your hands in the form of your portfolio.
+You may add Nick Scali on Twitter when he mentioned that when your stocks start gaining dividends, you’ll reinvest that amount and see the number of your stocks grow.